tardate/LittleArduinoProjects/README.md

-# 196 Little Arduino Projects
+# 197 Little Arduino Projects
-> Latest addition:sparkles: [LED7Segment/CD4026Drive](./playground/LED7Segment/CD4026Drive) - driving a 7-segment display with CD4026 Counter
+> Latest addition:sparkles: [WienBridgeAudioToneGenerator](./Electronics101/WienBridgeAudioToneGenerator) - fixed-frequency tone generator based on a Wien Bridge Oscillator

 Just my collection of electronics projects, many involving an Arduino in one way or another.